Cacaoaka Cacao Nibs, Raw Cacao, Roasted Cacao, Ground Cacao

 How do you know which to use in a recipe?
 Most American recipes use plain cocoa powder - good ol' Hershey's is plain cocoa.
 If a recipe needs Dutch cocoa, it will usually specify it.
 In general, regular cocoa is used in recipes with baking soda (which is alkaline), and Dutch cocoa is used in recipes with baking powder (which is acidic).

-Ground Chocolate
+Ground Chocolateaka Powdered Chocolate

 Not to be confused with cocoa powder, this is regular eating chocolate that's been ground to make a powder.
 It is generally used for making drinks, and should not be used in place of unsweetened cocoa powder in recipes.

-aka Baker's chocolate (Baker's is also a brand name)
+Baking Chocolateaka Baker's chocolate (Baker's is also a brand name)

 What is up with baking chocolate?
 Does it have sugar added or not?
 ARRRRG!
 Well, here's the thing: although the FDA sets the guidelines for what types of chocolate can be labeled "unsweetened, bittersweet, semisweet, milk, and white," they don't specify what can be labeled baking chocolate.